slowernews/hamster-system/README.md

 		Use a prefix for temporary files: _ e.g: _tempFile

-- use spaces or other naming style:

-        e.g. using spaces: #large investor@house in portugal e.g. using camelCase: #largeInvestor@houseInPortugal

 - but don't use these symbols for regular naming: **# @ . - + $ % { } [ ] _**